Co-de-iT/froGH/README.md

 photo (c) Darwin Wigget

 # froGH
-Ah... that should have been "for GH" but we're so lazy that we misspelled....
+Ah... that should have been "for GH" but we're so lazy that we misspelled and didn't bother correcting....
 Anyway, here's a collection of mixed-purpose user objects for Grasshopper - given "as is" (no warranty, no support) - use at your own risk (but know that we use them too... so they shouldn't explode at least)

 ### Description